mateo-patino/bitpeek/README.md

     Base 16:       0x3ff
 ```

 To group octal and hexadecimal digits, use the options `-o` and `-x`, respectively.
-Below we group hexadecimal by 2 digits and octal by 3 digits because these groupings map to 8 and 9 bits, respectively, and **most programmers visualize numbers this way**.
+Below we group hexadecimal by 2 digits and octal by 3 digits because these groupings map to 8 and 9 bits, respectively, and most programmers visualize non-decimal numbers this way.

 ```sh
 $ ./bitpeek -b 4 -x 2 -o 3 "1024 - 1"